top of page

 • Kapha: Ginger, Tulsi to energize and uplift

-By incorporating herbs thoughtfully, Ayurveda empowers you to resist emotional turbulence naturally.
+By incorporating herbs thoughtfully, Ayurveda empowers you to resist emotional turbulence naturally. *Herbs are listed as examples only for educational purposes.

 Soup in a pot with mushrooms, herbs, and chili peppers.
 Surrounded by garlic, scallions, and spices on a light surface.
 Cozy and fresh.